AnyChart/docs.anychart.com/Integration_Samples/AnyChart_and_Wordpress.md

 ## Overview

 Data visualisation is fast developing internet industry.
-Data visualisation rooted almost into any aspect of our life.
+It has rooted almost into any aspect of our life.
 As far as it's the most effective way of presenting information, every presentation and every information dashboard requires visualized information.
 Moreover, pretty designed dashboard makes any web-page even more beautiful.

-Visualized data looks as good on a page of any blog writer, as it does on the page of a big company, such as Microsoft or Oracle.
+Visualized data looks as good on a page of a blog writer, as it does on a page of a big company, such as Microsoft or Oracle.

 AnyChart is a flexible JavaScript (HTML5) based solution that allows you to create interactive and great looking charts.
 It is a cross-browser and cross-platform charting solution intended for everybody who deals with creation of dashboard, reporting, analytics, statistical, financial or any other data visualization solutions.
 PCs, Macs, iPhones,